debios/debios/README.md

 ## Installation

 Installation is very easy.
-Start "**DebiOS Install.exe**" file in directory and follow steps.
+Start "**DebiOS Install.bat**" file in directory and follow steps.

 ## Using DebiOS

-You can turn on system by **DebiOS.exe** file.
+You can turn on system by **DebiOS.bat** file.
 System is automatically turned on after installation.
 After booting, you can use **DebiOS command line** (use **help** to show list of commands).
 If you are exiting DebiOS or any of its programs, **please use shutdown command** in command line/program.
 If you don't use this way, on next boot there can be some glitches in DebiOS ;)

 Warning - when you are using non-release builds, bugs may occur, also please don't use update feature, your system will downgrade ;)